x123/kdy-iss/docs/sail-handling.md

 We're assuming that we're on a port tack and gybe to a starboard tack.

-1. (skipper) The skipper holds a dead downwind course, take in the mainsail if required for safety.
+1. (Skipper) The skipper holds a dead downwind course, take in the mainsail if required for safety.
-2. (trimmer, tailor) The spinnaker is trimmed for a downwind course by rotating it to the port side  (guy in, sheet eased).
+2. (Trimmer, Tailor) The spinnaker is trimmed for a downwind course by rotating it to the port side  (guy in, sheet eased).
 This is important even in racing, where you might not hold a dead downwind course yet.
-3. (tailor, trimmer) The tailor pulls in the starboard barber hauler, in communication with the trimmer.
+3. (Tailor, Trimmer) The tailor pulls in the starboard barber hauler, in communication with the trimmer.
 This stabilizes the sail, but might require the trimmer to ease the sheet a bit to offset the shortening of the line by the barber hauler.
-4. (frontdecker) The frontdecker now unhooks the pole.
+4. (Bowman) The bowman now unhooks the pole.
 It is important here to unhook the sheet from the pole ASAP, as otherwise moving around the pole will trim the sail in unintended ways, and might lead to the sail collapsing.
    If you raised the pole with the port jib sheet hanging over it, now is the